tomjoht/tomjoht.github.io/_posts/2020/7/2020-07-26-reflecting-seven-years-later-about-layoff-evaluting-survey-data.md

 When you become a product SME, teams are much more likely to value you.
 And your docs are more likely to become high-quality docs with visible customer impact.
 You'll be gathering more valuable information that results in a much influential result.
 Tech writers only have as much value as the information they provide, so the more valuable information you can gather and communicate, the more valuable you become.
 It's as simple as that.

 With higher doc quality, internal teams will see your output and esteem you with higher respect and importance.
 Customers will express their appreciation for the docs.
-Sales will use your docs in pre-sales scenarios, which will ratchet up your value.
+Sales will use your docs in pre-sales scenarios, which will make you more valuable.
 But if your only contribution to the project is to fix the language, your value will be much lower (especially if others don't even understand the style adjustments you're making).

 One trend you especially want to avoid is the downward cycle of poor documentation and under-resourcing.
 If the docs lack value because they are poor, this can lead to less staffing/prioritization for the documentation team, which leads to even poorer docs.
 In other words, docs aren't important because they're poor, so no effort/priority is given to docs, which makes them even poorer.

-Given how crucial it is to go deep with a limited number of projects and to increase visibility with project teams, I'm a little perplexed why there isn't a stronger correlation with tech writer value and the distributed/decentralized model.
+Given how crucial it is to go deep with a limited number of projects and to increase visibility with project teams, I'm a little perplexed why there isn't a stronger correlation with tech writer value and the distributed/hybrid model.
 It could be that this term was fuzzy or didn't describe the respondents' org structures, or maybe respondents didn't have that many experiences with differing structures to really draw a conclusion.
 Many felt that an organization's culture, leadership, and other factors outweighed the specific model.

 But this attitude is also encouraging, because you can't always change your organizational model.
 If you're stuck in a centralized system, it's not as if all is lost.
 You can still ratchet up your value by diving deep with the products you document, attending as many product meetings as you can, and generally inserting yourself into the product team &mdash; if you have the time.